DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/international-qualified-teacher-status/international-qualified-teacher-status/_next-steps-for-candidates.md

 ### Complete your induction

 As a newly qualified teacher, you’ll find some schools in England will require you to complete a 2-year induction period.
-During this time you’ll work and earn a salary as a teacher, and be assessed as part of the Department for Education’s [Early Career Framework](https://www.gov.uk/government/publications/early-career-framework).
-You’ll be expected to show you meet [English Teachers’ Standards](https://www.gov.uk/government/publications/teachers-standards) and you’ll also benefit from training and mentoring.
+During this time you’ll work and earn a salary as a teacher, and be assessed as part of the Department for Education’s [early career framework](https://www.gov.uk/government/publications/early-career-framework).
+You’ll be expected to show you meet [English teachers’ standards](https://www.gov.uk/government/publications/teachers-standards) and you’ll also benefit from training and mentoring.
 You’ll need to pass this induction to continue working in English schools.

 ### Induction for teachers working outside England